Sunday, 15 October 2017

 Hughes-Hallett is author of The Pike, a biography of Gabriele d’Annunzio that won the Samuel Johnson Prize for Non Fiction, the Costa Biography Award, the Duff Cooper Prize and the Paddy Power Political Biography of the Year Award.
 She is also author of Cleopatra: Histories, Dreams and Distortions and Heroes: Saviours, Traitors and Supermen.

-Here she talks to Nick Clark, former arts correspondent of The Independent.
+Here she talks to Nick Clark, features editor of The Stage and a former arts correspondent of The Independent.

 Event sponsored by